Affectionate, Loyal, Protective

 Guarding herds being the job they did best, these dogs held a significant role in society.
 They were popular among the peasants for the most part but later became very popular among the nobility.

 In France, this special recognition saw its height when the Great Pyrenees was named Royal Dog of France during Louis XIV’s rule.

 The breed’s popularity among the French royalty made it famous throughout parts of Europe.
-The Great Pyrenees was gaining fame quick, leading its population to increase as well.
+The Pyrenees was gaining fame quickly, leading its population to increase as well.
 These dogs soon had a decent foundation in Europe.
 It wouldn’t be long before they made their way into the new world.

-The Great Pyrenees made its first appearance in the Western Hemisphere in Newfoundland.
+The Pyrenees dog breed made its first appearance in the Western Hemisphere in Newfoundland.
 In 1662, they were brought on fishing boats to the new continent, where they bred with the native Newfoundlands to create the Landseer.